Isn’t all wrapping paper recyclable?

 - Make your own wrapping paper and gift bags

-Whether it’s from old newspaper/magazines or unwanted fabric, scraps of paper or recycled paper that the kids can decorate themselves, get creative!
+Whether you choose old newspaper/magazines or unwanted fabric, scraps of paper or recycled paper that the kids can decorate themselves, get creative!

 Save and reuse your wrapping paper, including any you receive.
 The same goes for gift bags, bows, boxes and so on.
 And recycle, home compost and dispose of anything you can’t repurpose.

 - Avoid using wrapping paper altogether

-Use reusable sacks or bags (not necessarily Christmas patterned) and avoid wrapping gifts entirely.
-It’s a more drastic option and won’t suit everyone.
+Use reusable sacks or bags (not necessarily Christmassy) and avoid wrapping gifts entirely.
+It’s a more extreme option so won’t suit everyone.